icnocop/cuite/README.md

 browser.Find<SilverlightButton>(By.AutomationId("Save")).Click();
 ```

-#### Recording objects using the CUITe Object Recorder
+## Recording objects using the CUITe Object Recorder

 The CUITe Object Recorder supports recording objects from an HTML web page only.

-1. Launch the CUITe Object Recorder from the location where the nuget package was installed.
+1. Launch the CUITe Object Recorder from the location where the NuGet package was installed.

    For example, launch /packages/CUITe.VS2013.x.x.x/tools/CUITe_ObjectRecorder.exe, relative to your solution.